Continuing Education Activity

 Community-acquired pneumonia can be caused by an extensive list of agents that include bacteria, viruses, fungi, and parasites, but this article will focus on bacterial pneumonia and its causes.
-Bacteria have classically been categorized into two divisions on the basis of etiology, "typical" and "atypical" organisms.
+Bacteria have classically been categorized into two divisions based on etiology, "typical" and "atypical" organisms.
 Typical organisms can be cultured on standard media or seen on Gram stain, but "atypical" organisms do not have such properties.

 The most common cause of community-acquired pneumonia (CAP) is S. pneumoniae, followed by Klebsiella pneumoniae, Haemophilus influenzae, and Pseudomonas aeruginosa.
-The most common causes of HCAP and HAP are MRSA (methicillin-resistant Staphylococcus aureus) and Pseudomonas aeruginosa, respectively.
-The causative agents of VAP include both multi-drug resistant (MDR) agents (e.g., S. pneumoniae, other Strep spp, H. influenzae and MSSA) and non-MDR (e.g., P. aeruginosa, methicillin-resistant Staphylococcus aureus, Acinetobacter spp. and antibiotic-resistant Enterobacteriaceae) bacterial pathogens.
+The most common causes of HCAP and HAP are MRSA (methicillin-resistant Staphylococcus aureus) and Pseudomonas aeruginosa.
+The causative agents of VAP include both multi-drug resistant (MDR) agents (e.g., S. pneumoniae, other Strep spp, H. influenzae, and MSSA) and non-MDR (e.g., P. aeruginosa, methicillin-resistant Staphylococcus aureus, Acinetobacter spp. and antibiotic-resistant Enterobacteriaceae) bacterial pathogens.

 In the United States, lower respiratory tract infections account for more morbidity and mortality than any other infection.
-The incidence of CAP in the United States is more than 5 million per year; 80% of these new cases are treated as outpatients with the mortality rate of less than 1%, and 20% are treated as inpatients with the mortality rate of 12% to 40%.
+The incidence of CAP in the United States is more than 5 million per year; 80% of these new cases are treated as outpatients with a mortality rate of less than 1%, and 20% are treated as inpatients with a mortality rate of 12% to 40%.

 The lower respiratory tract is not sterile, and it always is exposed to environmental pathogens.
-Invasion and propagation of the above-mentioned bacteria into lung parenchyma at alveolar level causes bacterial pneumonia, and the body's inflammatory response against it causes the clinical syndrome of pneumonia.
+Invasion and propagation of the above-mentioned bacteria into lung parenchyma at the alveolar level causes bacterial pneumonia.
+The body's inflammatory response against it causes the clinical syndrome of pneumonia.

-To prevent this proliferation of microorganisms there are a number of host defenses working together in lungs such as mechanical (e.g., hair in nostrils and mucus on nasopharynx and oropharynx) and chemical (e.g., proteins produced by alveolar epithelial cells like surfactant protein A and D, which have the intrinsic property of opsonizing bacteria).
+To prevent this proliferation of microorganisms, several host defenses work together in the lungs, such as mechanical (e.g., hair in nostrils and mucus on nasopharynx and oropharynx) and chemical (e.g., proteins produced by alveolar epithelial cells like surfactant protein A and D, which have the intrinsic property of opsonizing bacteria).
 Another component of the pulmonary defense system is made up of immune cells such as alveolar macrophages, which work to engulf and kill proliferating bacteria, but once bacteria overcome the capacity of host defenses, they start proliferating.
 In this setting, the alveolar macrophages kickoff the inflammatory response to strengthen the lower respiratory tract defenses.
 This inflammatory response is the main reason for the clinical manifestation of bacterial pneumonia.
-Cytokines are released in response to the inflammatory reaction and cause the constitutional symptoms, for example, IL-1 (interleukin-1) and TNF (tumor necrosis factor) cause fever.
-Chemokine-like IL-8 (interleukin-8) and colony-stimulating factors like G-CSF (granulocyte colony-stimulating factor) promote chemotaxis and neutrophils maturation respectively, resulting in leukocytosis on serological lab and purulent secretions.
+Cytokines are released in response to the inflammatory reaction and cause constitutional symptoms; for example, IL-1 (interleukin-1) and TNF (tumor necrosis factor) cause fever.
+Chemokine-like IL-8 (interleukin-8) and colony-stimulating factors like G-CSF (granulocyte colony-stimulating factor) promote chemotaxis and neutrophil maturation, respectively, resulting in leukocytosis on serological lab and purulent secretions.
 These cytokines are responsible for the leakage of the alveolar-capillary membrane at the site of inflammation, causing a decrease in compliance and shortness of breath.
 Sometimes even erythrocytes cross this barrier and result in hemoptysis.

 Pathologically, lobar pneumonia is the acute exudative inflammation of a lung lobe.
 It has the following four advanced stages if left untreated: